jordanbell2357/how-to/hadoop-spark.md

 41,Total - Occupied pri
 ```

-We can reckon the number of CHARACTERISTIC_ID in two ways: the following
+We can determine the number of CHARACTERISTIC_ID in two ways: the following

 ```bash
 ubuntu@LAPTOP-JBell:~$ hadoop fs -cat /census2021/ada_characteristic/part-00000-3912cf78-b4fe-4986-9e70-9a62c